To enlarge, hover over the imageClick the image to enlarge

 Gibson / 1964 J-50 ADJ

-The crisp feel from the adjustable saddle perfectly matches the strumming, creating a comfortable playing experience.
-You can feel a different tone compared to a slotted saddle, so if you've never experienced an adjustable saddle, we highly recommend giving this one a try.
+The crisp feel provided by the adjustable saddle matches the strumming motion, resulting in a comfortable playing experience.
+You can experience a different tone compared to slot saddles, so I highly recommend that anyone who hasn't tried adjustable saddles before give them a go.

-When you think of round shoulders, the J-45 comes to mind, but the J-50, introduced in 1942 with the same specs as the J-45 but featuring a natural finish.
-However, when placed side-by-side with the J-45, it possesses a distinct look and charm.
+When you think of round shoulders, the J-45 comes to mind, but the J-50, which appeared in 1942, had the same specifications as the J-45 but with a natural finish.
+However, when placed next to the J-45, it has a different look and appeal.

-In 1964, the large pickguard changed specifications from a thin tortoiseshell pattern to a thicker, more reddish pickguard.
-The reddish pickguard complements the natural color beautifully.
+In 1964, the large pickguard was changed from a thin tortoiseshell pattern to a thicker, more reddish pickguard.
+The reddish pickguard looks great against the natural color.

-The rosette ring specification changed from a single ring to a double ring starting in 1963.
+Rosetta's rings changed from a single ring to a double ring design starting in 1963.

-Mahogany is used for the sides and back, sprayed with a brown finish to match the top color.
-However, while the finish was light walnut until around 1960, it changed to dark walnut starting around 1961.
+The sides and back are made of mahogany and painted brown to match the top color, but while the paint was light walnut until 1960, it changed to dark walnut around 1961.

-The fingerboard is rosewood, and the nut width is approximately 42mm, known as a regular neck.
+The fretboard is made of rosewood, and the nut width is approximately 42mm, which is considered a regular neck.

-The neck is mahogany with a thinner profile that offers a comfortable, natural feel in the hand.
-There is some paint peeling on the back of the 3rd fret, but it does not catch on the fingers and does not interfere with playing.
+The neck is made of mahogany, and its thin neck shape provides a comfortable fit that feels natural in the hand.
+There is some paint peeling on the back of the 3rd floor, but it does not feel rough to the touch and does not affect playing.

-The rosewood bridge on the upper belly features an adjustable saddle.
-Unlike a slotted saddle, this allows you to raise or lower the string height by turning the two side screws.
-Additionally, the bridge plate beneath the bridge is a 3P specification, identical to the 1964 J-45.
-The bridge plate has been repaired due to wear from years of use.
-This repair is crucial as it affects both structural integrity and tonal quality.
+The rosewood bridge on the upper belly features an adjustable saddle, which, unlike a slotted saddle, allows you to raise or lower the string height by turning the left and right slotted screws.
+Additionally, the bridge plate under the bridge is a 3-piece design, just like the 1964 J-45.
+Additionally, the bridge plate has been repaired due to wear and tear from years of use.
+This repair is very important because it affects both the strength and the tone of the instrument.

-The headstock features a gold Gibson modern logo silk-screen decal, identical to the J-45.
-The bell-shaped truss rod cover is a 1P design.
+The headstock, like that of the J-45, features a gold Gibson modern logo silkscreen print.
+The bell-shaped truss rod cover is a single piece.

-[Specs/Case Included] TOP : Spruce BACK/SIDES: Mahogany FINGERBOARD/BRIDGE: Rosewood NECK: Mahogany Nut Width: 42mm SCALE : 627mm CASE: Non-Original Hard Shell Case (There is a slight gap, so we will use cushioning material during shipping.)
+[Specifications/Included Case] TOP: Spruce BACK/SIDES: Mahogany FINGERBOARD/BRIDGE: Rosewood NECK: Mahogany Nut width: 42mm SCALE: 627mm CASE: Non-Original Hard Shell Case (There is a small gap, so cushioning material will be used during shipping.)

-[Mail-Order Assurance Service] For mail-order purchases, since we cannot provide customers with an opportunity to try the instrument, we offer a 6-day trial period after the product arrives.
-Please try the product thoroughly at home.
-If you are not satisfied, we will refund the purchase price. *The customer is responsible for the round-trip shipping costs.
+[Peace of Mind Service for Online Shopping] Since we cannot offer customers the opportunity to try out products in person when purchasing through mail order, we provide a 6-day trial period after the product arrives.
+Please try out the product at home, and if you are not satisfied, we will refund your purchase price. *The customer is responsible for round-trip shipping costs.

 Scheduled for shipment